zekarias-tilahun/GRADE/README.md

 # GRADE (*Gra*ph Embe*d*ding *E*valuation) - 0.0.1 (beta)

-GRADE is a library that provides a set of utilities for evaluating the performance of graph embedding (aka: Network Representation Learning - NRL) algorithms.
+GRADE is an *open source* library that provides a set of utilities for evaluating the performance of graph embedding (aka: Network Representation Learning - NRL) algorithms.
 It is intended to ease the work load during the experimental evaluation phase of NRL research.
 For example, one can use GRADE to compare several algorithms across a range of network analysis tasks.
 In this version, we have added three of the most common tasks.

 ## Applications/Tasks